top of page

 maria montessori

-Maria Montessori, an Italian physician and educator, developed her innovative ideas on teaching young children in the early part of the 20th century.
+Maria Montessori, was an Italian physician and educator who developed her innovative ideas on teaching young children in the early part of the 20th century.
 This philosophy emphasizes the individual child's initiative and independence, allowing him or her to progress through an orderly series of structured learning activities at his own pace.
 Special materials that emphasize the use of all the senses in learning are employed.

 Maria Montessori's philosophy derives from the notion of the child as an individual who is on a journey of self-discovery, creating the adult she is to